Tiny Insects That Stick Together: Springtails

-April is typically when our Pest Control team starts receiving calls about large groups of little white or grey wingless insects.
+April is typically when our Northeast Florida pest control team starts receiving calls about large groups of little white or grey wingless insects.
 They jump as you walk through the yard or find their way into your swimming pools or homes.
-These tiny pests are springtails.
+These tiny occasional pest invaders are springtails.

 There are two prominent body shapes for springtails, linear and bulbous, and more than 650 species in North America and 3,500 species worldwide.
 You’ll recognize these small insects by a forked tail on their abdomen that allows them to leap (about 4 inches) through the air when they feel threatened or disturbed, which is where they get the name: springtail.

 The springtail diet consists of plant materials, both living and dead.
 They don’t bite or spread diseases, and are deemed pests because of their large numbers.
 Springtails breed year-round and flourish in humidity, which is why Florida is a prime habitat.
 Moist soil is one of the main habitats for springtails, so be careful not to overwater your plants inside and out.